realmaster42/EverybodyEditsProtocol/README.md

 > *See [Teams](#model-teams).*

 ### <a id="rm-tele">"tele"</a>
-Occurs when multiple players are teleported.
-This event gets raised for respawns of any kind, including death.
+Occurs when multiple players are teleported or respawns (including death.)

 `[0] Boolean` Reset
 > Value indicating whether the player's properties were reset.